15 Best Things to Do in Fairfield (CT)

 West of Kensie Point and just south of the Country Club of Fairfield, this 10-acre beach is a much more remote and tranquil option compared to the beaches above.

-Sasco Beach is a public beach and free, but from Memorial Day to Labor Day only residents with a special beach sticker will be able to park in the beach’s lot.
+Sasco Beach is a public beach, but it comes with a caveat.
+When I wrote this article, only residents with a special beach sticker were able to park in the beach’s lot between Memorial Day Weekend and Labor Day.

 To mix things up, a little way east of Sasco Beach is the Carl Dickman par 3 public golf course.